1659/60, Jan. 12. Baltimore County known to have been established by this date, when a writ was issued to county sheriff.

 1935, Sept.
 10. Black students Lucille Scott and Margaret Williams denied admittance to Catonsville High School.

 1935, Nov.
-Pan American flew Martin M-130 flying boat, the China Clipper, on first scheduled air-mail flight to Orient.
+Pan American flew Martin M-130 flying boat, China Clipper, on first scheduled air-mail flight to Orient.

 1938.
 Oblate Sisters of Providence moved from Baltimore to Catonsville.